billster45/r-guides-and-galleries/README.md

     find in its [GitHub
     repository](https://github.com/clauswilke/dataviz).

-  - However, Wike didn’t write the book to teach R code skills.
+  - However, Wilke didn’t write the book to teach R code skills.
 It is tool and language neutral.
 Instead, learn how to create ggplot visualistions in R code with the [R Graphics Cookbook](https://r-graphics.org/) from the broader [Cookbook for